Multifactor Authentication for athenaOne Login

 - Click Send Code to receive a phone call with a one-time code.

-To complete verification using Voice Call Authentication, first click Call to receive a phone call at the number you originally used to set up your voice call factor, for which the last four digits are shown on your screen.
+If you have previously set up Voice Call for additional authentication and are prompted for MFA upon login, you can complete authentication by:clicking Call to receive a phone call at the number you originally used to set up your voice call factor, for which the last four digits are shown on your screen.
 If you do not answer this call, you will receive a voicemail.
 Enter the code received in that call or voicemail in the Enter Code field and click Verify to be redirected into athenaOne.

-You can manage the authentication factors that you have already enrolled in or set up a new factor by navigating to athenaOne > Settings > My Configurations | User Profile > Update User Profile page > Authentication tab.
+You can add or remove your additional authentication methods by navigating to athenaOne > Settings > My Configurations | User Profile > Update User Profile page > Authentication tab.

 - After verification of your password, you can update/set up the factors for your account.